Never Say Never Again

 Never Say Never Again is a 1983 spy film directed by Irvin Kershner.
 The film is based on the 1961 James Bond novel Thunderball by Ian Fleming, which in turn was based on an original story by Kevin McClory, Jack Whittingham, and Fleming.
-The novel had been previously adapted as the 1965 film of the same name.
-Never Say Never Again is the second and most recent James Bond film not to be produced by Eon Productions, the usual producer of the Bond series, but by Jack Schwartzman's Taliafilm, and was distributed by Warner Bros. instead of United Artists.
+The novel had been previously adapted as the 1965 film Thunderball.
+Never Say Never Again is the second and most recent James Bond film not to be produced by Eon Productions (the usual producer of the Bond series) but instead by Jack Schwartzman's Taliafilm, and was distributed by Warner Bros.
 The film was executive produced by Kevin McClory, one of the original writers of the Thunderball storyline.
 McClory had retained the filming rights of the novel following a long legal battle dating from the 1960s.

-Sean Connery played the role of Bond for the seventh and final time, marking his return to the character 12 years after Diamonds Are Forever.
-The film's title is a reference to Connery's reported declaration in 1971 that he would "never" play that role again.
-As Connery was 52 at the time of filming, the script makes frequent reference to Bond as aging and past his prime; though ironically Connery was three years younger than incumbent Bond Roger Moore.
-The storyline features Bond being brought back into action to investigate the theft of two nuclear weapons by SPECTRE.
+Sean Connery played the role of Bond for the seventh and final time, marking his return to the character twelve years after Diamonds Are Forever (1971).
+The film's title is a reference to Connery's reported declaration in 1971 that he would "never again" play that role.
+As Connery was 52 at the time of filming, the script makes frequent reference to Bond as aging and past his prime – although Connery was three years younger than his Eon Productions replacement, Roger Moore.
+The storyline features Bond being reluctantly brought back into action to investigate the theft of two nuclear weapons by SPECTRE.
 Filming locations included France, Spain, the Bahamas and Elstree Studios in the United Kingdom.